 Little Skein has always been primarily an online shop.
 In terms of regular making and shipping, I am still doing what I have always been doing: creating in my home studio, connecting with you via newsletter, Instagram and Ravelry, and shipping to your home.
-I am working solo at the moment, so everything is a bit slower than usual, but I am keeping regular (although somewhat reduced) working hours, Monday through Friday.
-The slightly reduced hours (and being flexible about them) is how I'm keeping myself safe and well, as it gives me time to tend to my family and to tend to myself when anxiety runs too high.

-I am currently taking packages to our local post office once a week on Mondays, so depending on the day you order, it could take a few days from the time I package your order to when it gets into the mail system.
+I am currently taking packages to our local post office once a week (usually on Mondays), so depending on the day you order, it could take a few days from the time I package your order to when it gets into the mail system.
 I am trying to reduce my contact with other people and a once a week mail visit feels like the right balance.
 Thank you for understanding.

 I often talk about fair pay for makers.
 It is fiercely important to me that art and making is valued and compensated.
 Nonetheless, during this time of global crisis, it also feels important to do what I can to share the economic burden we all feel.
 Rather than reduce prices or have a sale, I am offering free US and $10 global shipping on all orders.
 This represents a 7 to 10% revenue reduction for me.
 (If your personal income hasn't changed, you can always add a few dollars to my Community Yarn Fund to balance things out, if you like.)
 When the COVID-19 situation stabilizes, I'll go back to regular shipping rates.